plenoptic-org/plenoptic/docs/user_guide/reproduce/Demo_Eigendistortion.md

 ## Synthesizing eigendistortions

 ### Front-end model: eigendistortion synthesis
 Now that we have our Front End model set up, we can synthesize eigendistortions!
-This is done easily just by calling {func}`~plenoptic.synthesize.eigendistortion.Eigendistortion.synthesize` after instantiating the {class}`~plenoptic.synthesize.eigendistortion.Eigendistortion` object.
+This is done easily just by calling {func}`~plenoptic.Eigendistortion.synthesize` after instantiating the {class}`~plenoptic.Eigendistortion` object.
 We'll synthesize the top and bottom `k`, representing the most- and least-noticeable eigendistortions for this model.

 The paper synthesizes the top and bottom `k=1` eigendistortions, but we'll set `k>1` so the algorithm converges/stabilizes faster.